-This is something that I talk about a lot in my workshops and one of the most interesting drama activities I do with my groups.
-I think the reason I enjoy it so much is that it gives the students the chance to ‘own’ the play.
-It’s a far cry from when I was at school and the teacher gave out a script to his favourites (in my senior school, my teachers were all men) and were told to learn it and who then recited it parrot fashion while the rest of us stood around not quite sure what we were supposed to be doing.
-A devised theatre piece is the complete opposite...
+This is something that I talk about a lot in my workshops, and is one of the most interesting drama activities I do with my groups.
+I think the reason I enjoy it so much is that it gives students the chance to ‘own’ the play.
+It’s a far cry from when I was at school and the teacher gave out a script to his favourites (in my senior school, my teachers were all men), who had to learn it by heart and then recite it parrot-fashion, while the rest of us stood around not quite sure what we were supposed to be doing.
+A devised theatre piece is the complete opposite.

 What is it?